-Echinocactus chilensis (basionym), Chilenia chilensis, Chilenia pseudochilensis, Euporteria chilensis, Neochilenia chilensis, Neoporteria pseudochilensis, Pyrrhocactus chilensis
+Echinocactus chilensis, Chilenia chilensis, Chilenia pseudochilensis, Euporteria chilensis, Neochilenia chilensis, Neoporteria pseudochilensis, Pyrrhocactus chilensis

-Eriosyce chilensis is a beautiful cactus with pale green stems cowered with dense stout spines.
-The stem is with 16 to 24 ribs, at first spherical, later columnar, up to 3 feet (90 cm) tall and up to 5 inches (12.5 cm) in diameter.
+Eriosyce chilensis is a beautiful cactus with pale green stems covered with dense stout spines.
+The stems are spherical, becoming columnar as they age, and have 16 to 24 ribs.
+They are up to 3 feet (90 cm) tall and up to 5 inches (12.5 cm) in diameter.
 The spines are whitish-yellow to brownish and up to 1 inch (2.5 cm) long.
-The flowers are fuchsia red, often with white center, up to 2 inches (5 cm) in diameter and appear in summer.
+Flowers are fuchsia red, often with a white center, up to 2 inches (5 cm) in diameter, and appear in summer.